 Gina is the owner of Nomia, a sensuality boutique and resource center in Portland, Maine.
 She gives a historical overview of the Puritan origins of American shame about pleasure and the body, and how women can better understand their own pleasure to experience a fully satisfying sexual relationship with someone else.

-Interview with Sex Therapist Gina Ogden about how desire is often falsely limited to sexual intercourse for cis-women, and how desire for sexual connection occurs on physical, emotional, mental and spiritual levels.
-She says that taking emotional risks with your partner can help to rekindle some of the excitement that can get dulled over years …read more »
+Interview with Sex Therapist Gina Ogden about how desire is often falsely limited to sexual intercourse, and how desire for sexual connection occurs on physical, emotional, mental and spiritual levels.
+She says that taking emotional risks with your partner can help to rekindle some of the excitement that can get dulled over years in a …read more »